DIY facial skin routine for mature skin

 Warm a couple of drops of your blend between the fingers and apply to the face, neck (including the back of the neck) and décolletage in smooth upwards movements.

 A face oil can also add an additional treat for skin.
-We love the Made for Life Daily Rejuvenating Face Oil (£49), which is richly scented with rose and vanilla.
 This can be used to replace the olive oil in any of the recipes.
 Alternatively, use the oil as an added hydration step before moisturising the skin.